Yashwant72/MERN_Project/README.md

 ### `npm run serve`

-Starts the server tracking changes to the server.js file and reloading the server with any changes made.
+Starts the server tracking changes to the server.js file and reloading the server with any changes made.\
+Open [http://localhost:8080](http://localhost:8080) to make API calls to the server.

+The proxy is set up so the requests can be made from the client directly using fetch("/api/`route`").

+Required enviroment variables to be present in a `.env` file in the root directory.
+`MONOGODB_URI`

 ### `npm start`